Basil, Fennel, Parsley, Tarragon, Black tea, Thyme

 Herbs: Anise, Basil, Bay, Cayenne, Celery Seeds, Cloves, Fennel, Garlic, Ginger, Oregano, Parsley, Rosemary, Sage, Thyme, Turmeric,

-Pantry Items: Apple Cider Vinegar, Baking Soda, Honey, Oatmeal, Olive Oil, Salt
+Pantry Items: Apple Cider Vinegar, Baking Soda, Honey, Oatmeal, Olive, Grapeseed, or Coconut oil, Salt

 Vegetables and Fruits: Avocado, Bananas, Celery, Citrus, Onions, Lettuce, Pineapple, Pomegranates, Potatoes,